wfjm/w11/doc/README_known_issues.md

 Therefore this is considered a to be a minor deficit.
 Will be fixed in an upcoming release.

-### V0.50-5 {[issue #25](https://github.com/wfjm/w11/issues/25)} -- CPU: The AIB bit in MMU SDR register set independant of ACF field
+### V0.50-5 {[issue #25](https://github.com/wfjm/w11/issues/25)} -- CPU: The AIB bit in MMU PDR register set independant of ACF field

-The MMU should set the AIB A bit in the the SDR only when _"trap condition is met by the Access Control Field (ACF)"_.
+The MMU should set the AIB A bit in the the PDR only when _"trap condition is met by the Access Control Field (ACF)"_.
 Thus for
 ```
    ACF=001 read-only  trap on read